 So when should you use them?
 We’re glad you asked, please continue reading.
-Put simply, a cashier’s check is different than a regular check because it uses funds directly from the bank’s account rather than an individual account.
+Put simply, a cashier’s check is different than a regular one because it uses funds directly from the bank’s account rather than an individual account.
 With the full backing of the bank, it makes it virtually impossible for the check to bounce.
 It is made out to a specific payee just as any other check.
 They’re sometimes called “table checks” because you have to physically go to the bank to obtain a cashier’s check.
 They are generally used rarely but certainly have their place in the world of banking.
 Some of the circumstances where you should use a cashier’s check include the following:

 It is usually best to use a cashier’s check when you are making a particularly large purchase.
 Real estate and vehicles are two examples.
 Any time large amounts of money are being transacted, you don’t want any problems.
 Because they don’t bounce, cashier’s checks are generally given the same weight as cash.
 Similar instruments to cashier’s checks are money orders, which also have the backing of the bank, but have amount limits.
 Cashier’s checks have no limits and are more appropriate for these larger purchases.